bambery/cloud_crooner/README.md

 ## Configuration

-Cloud Crooner has many configuration options which can be set in a configure block:
+Cloud Crooner has many configuration options which can be set in a configure block.
+[Explicit configuration is optional.](#no_config)

     CloudCrooner.configure do |config|
       config.prefix = '/assets'